FPMedia/codecapsules-docs/docs/reference/set-up-file-data-capsule.md

 ---
 title: Set Up Persistent File Data Storage
-description: A simple yet comprehensive guide on how to create and use a file data capsule in Code Capsules.
+description: Use a file system, directly from your PaaS app for cases where you do not want a full-blown database.
 ---

 # How to Set Up a Persistent File Data Capsule